COVID-19 pandemic in Samoa: 2020

-May 2021
+2021

+A third positive PCR test was returned on 12 February 2021.
+On 24 March 2021, Dr Take Naseri, the Director-General of Health, confirmed that individuals 18 years old and over would receive the Oxford–AstraZeneca COVID-19 vaccine.
+However, those aged 85 years and over and with terminal illnesses would not be vaccinated.
+Samoa had received 79,000 AstraZeneca vaccine doses with the assistance of New Zealand.
 In early May 2021, Dr Naseri confirmed that Samoa would reopen its borders once 98% of the population had been vaccinated.
 By 8 May, 10,911 individuals (roughly seven percent of the population) had been vaccinated.
 A further 55,000 vaccines were expected to reach Samoa in June 2021.
 Samoan health authorities were in negotiation with New Zealand to procure more AstraZeneca vaccine doses.

-August 2021

-On 11 August, Samoa Health authorities launched a country-wide door-to-door mass vaccination campaign.
+On 11 August, a country-wide door-to-door mass vaccination campaign was launched.
 The National Emergency Operations Committee also announced that more than half of the eligible population had received their first dose and 22 percent had been fully vaccinated.